-Traveling on the British pound can get a bit pricey for Americans and Canadians, but today Leeds local Amy is telling us where we can find cozy rental cottages for $42 per night, $1.50 pizza slices, free pub quiz nights, and cheap beer!
+Interested in a budget travel tips for Leeds?
+Of course you are – because traveling on the British pound can get a bit pricey for Americans and Canadians.
+Today, Leeds local Amy is sharing her best Leeds budget travel tips: cozy rental cottages for $42 per night, $1.50 pizza slices, free pub quiz nights, and cheap beer!

 My name is Amy and I moved to Leeds in 2011 to study (and a bit for love, too).
 Over that time I have totally fallen in love with the city.
 It’s a real gem, and definitely doesn’t get the attention (and tourism!) that it deserves.
 I spend my time scouting out the best restaurants, reading all the books and baking pies.
 Oh, and blogging about life in Leeds over at Amy Elizabeth.